 Camera and Lens Recommendations for American West Landscape Photography

-Landscape photography makes use of a variety of lenses, from ultra wide angle to extreme telephoto.
-The most common lenses for landscapes are Ultra Wide Angles and Normal Zooms.
-The best bodies for landscape photography currently are the Sony a7RII and the Nikon D810.
+Landscape photography makes use of a variety of lenses, from ultra-wide angle to extreme telephoto.
+The most common lenses for landscapes are ultra-wide angles and normal (mid-range) zooms.
+The best bodies for landscape photography at the time of this writing are the Sony a7R II and the Nikon D810.
 I personally use the Fuji X-T1 with the 10-24mm lens as a departure from the norm.
 I love having an extremely lightweight system for hiking, plus the dynamic range, color, and detail of the Fuji sensors are incredible.
-Discover more why I love this setup my Review of Fuji’s X-trans CMOS II Sensor and X-mount Lenses.

 Latest posts by David Kingham (see all)